The impact of CPVRs on the EU economy and the environment

 Last April 28th, the European Study on the "Impact of the Community Plant Variety Rights system on the EU economy and the environment" was presented in the framework of the policy seminar “Plant Variety Protection: the path towards more sustainability, innovation and growth in the European Union”, hosted by the CPVO in Angers.

-The study shows, indeed, that the European farm sector, broadly speaking, is producing a lot more with considerably less; and this is due to the key-role of innovation in agriculture, which is expressed, on one side, in the improvement of production techniques and, on the other side, in plant breeding innovation, which finds an important support and protection in the PVR system.
+The study shows, indeed, that the European farm sector, broadly speaking, is producing a lot more with considerably less; and this is due to the key-role of innovation in agriculture, which finds expression, on the one side, in the improvement of production techniques and, on the other side, in plant breeding innovation, which gets an important support and protection in the PVR system.

 Likewise, these data make it apparent the potential for the CPVR system to help achieve the European Commission's Green Deal objectives and the United Nations (UN) Sustainable Development Goals (SDGs).
 As recalled by Mrs. Sandra Gallina, Director General at the European Commission Directorate-General for Health and Food Safety (DG SANTE), in her keynote address during the policy seminar, “new and improved plant varieties are pivotal, are crucial to ensure better yields, adaptability to the changing climatic situations, etc.”, having a significant impact, inter alia, in reducing excessive fertilization and reverse biodiversity loss.
 Hence, the need for encouraging breeders to develop new varieties, as a key factor for economic and agricultural growth.

 In this context, it is evident the “crucial role” played by the PVR (and, specifically, CPVR) system to support investments and promote research in plant breeding.
-However, to continue to invest their time and money in breeding activities, breeders need an effective PVR system, which takes account of the latest technological advances in the field.
+However, to keep investing their time and money in breeding activities, breeders need an effective PVR system, which takes account of the latest technological advances in the field.

 As known, thanks also to CIOPORA contribution, the revision of the Basic Regulation was eventually included in the EU IP Action Plan and it was planned that the works would have started around the end of 2022.
 It is very unfortunate that the start of the revision is now once more postponed to the end of 2023, allegedly because of the COVID-19 outbreak and the supervened Ukraine crisis.
 This will lead to a setback in fostering innovation in plant breeding, going in the opposite direction of the achievement of the European Green Deal objectives and the United Nations sustainable development goals.
-Therefore, we strongly hope that the preparatory work for the revision of the CPVR legislation within the time limits initially set.
+Therefore, we strongly hope that the preparatory works for the revision of the CPVR legislation will be carried out on schedule, without significant delays.

 Videorecording of the policy seminar.